 Watching wildlife is one of the main attractions and highlight of a visit to Uganda.
-Uganda’s ten National Parks and 12 Wildlife Reserves are some of the most diverse in the region and some of the best in the world.gorillas-in-bwindi-impenetrable-forest2The endowment of natural resources, largely covered by large vegetation and huge expanses of tropical forests that are rich in flora and fauna has made the country a home to unique physical landscapes, lakes and rivers.
+Uganda’s ten National Parks and 12 Wildlife Reserves are some of the most diverse in the region and some of the best in the world.The endowment of natural resources, largely covered by large vegetation and huge expanses of tropical forests that are rich in flora and fauna has made the country a home to unique physical landscapes, lakes and rivers.
 All these physical attributes provide a habitat for the diverse wildlife that forms bedrock of Uganda’s tourism industry.

 Uganda has a 342 number of mammal species with both West and East African mammals being well represented.
 Of these recorded species, a remarkable 132 are classified as large mammals and the remainder is small mammals comprising 94 bat species, 70 rats and mice, 33 shrews and otter shrews, 8 gerbils, 4 elephant shrews and 1 solitary golden mole.